At over 5,000 words, this guide takes a deep dive into the world of VPN routers.

 Important Note: Do not be confused by the numbers, they do not always correspond to speed and performance (bigger number does not mean faster).
 A big factor with speeds is the specific processor the router is using, and whether it supports accelerated speeds for VPN encryption (AES-NI).

 I’ve found Asus routers to be very stable with good performance, while also being easy to set up.
 The stock firmware allows you to set up custom DNS and also block IPv6.
-Additionally, Asus routers are very versatile and can be used with lots of other firmware, such as Asus Merlin, DD-WRT, Tomato, AdvancedTomato, OpenWRT, and Sabai OS.
+Additionally, Asus routers are very versatile and can be used with lots of other firmware, such as Asus Merlin, DD-WRT, Tomato, AdvancedTomato, and OpenWRT.

 Here are some pros and cons of Asus VPN routers based on my experience with testing various models: